Top Nonprofit Cover Letter Examples & Tips for 2025

 The best cover letter is between half a page and one page long.
 This is usually about 250 to 400 words.
 Using bullet points can help to shorten a long cover letter.
 Your cover letter should be concise so it’s easy to read.

 You can use academic or volunteer experience to create a cover letter like the example.
 If you don’t have many years of experience, emphasise your other skills.
 Focus on your soft skills and passion for the organisation’s mission.
-If you have not been working and have a gap in your work history, there are tips for writing a cover letter when unemployed.
+If you have not been working and have a gap in your work history, there is a unemployed letter sample worth checking.